SkoolNotes/Taproot/2020HIST201/KBhHIST201HolyRomanEmpire1500s.md

 ## Emperor Ferdinand II
  Practiced the... well... opposite of [[KBhHIST201RaisonDeEtat]] => Religion + Morality > state interest

-*  Refused to treaty with Muslim Turks + Prote
+*  Refused to treaty with Muslim Turks + Protestant Swedes
+*  "Less concerned with the Empire's welfare than that of the will of God ...
+The state existed to serve the religion ... for Ferdinand" -- [[KBhHIST201Kissinger]]
+*